apache/causeway-site/content/components/viewers/wicket/customizing-the-viewer.md

     }

-These customizations should be added to `src/main/webapp/css/application.css`; this file is included by default in every CSS file.
+These customizations should be added to `src/main/webapp/css/application.css`; this file is included by default in every webpage served up by the Wicket viewer.

 If for some reason you wanted to name it differently, then adjust the Guice bindings (part of Isis' bootstrapping) in your custom subclass of `IsisWicketApplication`: